-HILO, BIG ISLAND (HawaiiNewsNow) - Big Island police are investigating a non-fatal officer-involved shooting in Hilo on Monday.
+KAILUA-KONA, HAWAII (HawaiiNewsNow) - Big Island police are investigating a non-fatal officer involved shooting in Kona on Monday evening.